Fixing America In 500 Words Or

 We can be quite confident that the information found in the New Testament narrative is contemporary with the actual life and times of Jesus.
 Consider for example, that many modern biographies of Martin Luther King,

-Jr., John Kennedy and other prominent individuals of the 1960's were written 20-40 and more years after they died.
-All four of the New Testament narratives may be more contemporary to Jesus than this.
+Jr., John Kennedy and other prominent individuals of the 1960's were written less than 30 years after they died.
+All four of the New Testament narratives may be as contemporary to Jesus.

 is beyond any and all historical comprehension that Paul would not have diligently inquired concerning the personage, words and deeds of Jesus from those who had personally witnessed them.